-- 25. All detritus (food and drink remnants, spillages, bottles, cans, wrappers etc) be regularly removed from the footway surface to reduce hazards to pedestrians. - 26.
-The licence holder must make arrangements to regularly check for and to remove litter and rubbish on pedestrian walkways, caused by persons using the Facility, for a distance of up to 10 metres from the boundary of the Facility. - 27.
-The licence holder must ensure that any tables are cleared in an efficient manner during the hours of operation. - 28.
-The licence holder must ensure the licensed area and surrounding highway is to be washed down at the completion of each day's usage using a method sufficient to remove food debris, grease and other spillages that may occur.
+- 21. All detritus (food and drink remnants, spillages, bottles, cans, wrappers etc.) be regularly removed from the footway surface to reduce hazards to pedestrians. - 22.
+The licence holder must make arrangements to regularly check for and to remove litter and rubbish on pedestrian walkways, caused by persons using the Facility, for a distance of up to 5 metres from the boundary of the Facility. - 23.
+The licence holder must ensure that any tables are cleared in an efficient manner during the hours of operation. - 24.
+The licence holder must ensure the licensed area and surrounding highway is to be washed down at the completion of each day's usage using a method sufficient to remove food debris, grease and other spillages that may occur. - 25.

-- 29. Commercial waste from the licence holder's operations must not be disposed of in the litterbins situated on the highway for use by members of public provided by the Council.
-The Licensee shall comply with all requirements of any public health legislation for the time the licence is in force. - 30.
 The licence holder is not permitted to make any fixtures, or excavations of any kind, to the surface of the highway without prior written approval.
-Any costs incurred as a result of damage to the highway, due to the positioning of tables and chairs etc, will be recovered in full from the licence holder by Harlow District Council or the Highway Authority. - 31.
-No alcohol shall be consumed on the permitted area unless a licence authorising the sale of alcohol has been issued by the Council. - 32.
-No amplified music or other regulated entertainment shall be provided in the licenced area unless authorised. - 33.
-The licence must be displayed on the premises with a plan of the agreed layout under the pavement licence. - 34.
+Any costs incurred as a result of damage to the highway, due to the positioning of tables and chairs etc. will be recovered in full from the licence holder by Harlow District Council or the Highway Authority. - 26.
+The Licensee of a premises not licensed under the Licensing Act 2003 or any modification or re-enactment thereof, must not allow the consumption of alcoholic liquor within licensed area.

+- 27. The Licensee of a premises licensed under the Licensing Act 2003 or any modification or re-enactment thereof, must not allow the consumption of alcoholic liquor within the Facility outside the hours in force for the premises itself. - 28.
+The licence must be displayed on the premises with a plan of the agreed layout of the pavement licence. - 29.
 The licensee is responsible for ensuring that the conditions of the licence and any other necessary permissions and regulations are adhered to.
-The Licence holder is to use the highway solely for the purpose of the licence in line with the provisions of this licence and for no other purpose whatsoever.
-The use of the pavement licence must not compromise the licence conditions imposed under any other legislation. - 35.
-The licence holder must remove any tables, chairs and other furniture immediately at the end of the licence period or on revocation of the licence. - 36.
-Harlow District Council reserves the right to revoke this licence at any time if any conditions are not fulfilled and maintained. - 37.
-This licence shall not be assigned to any other person, firm or organisation. - 38.
-The licence holder shall make available these general conditions to every person engaged in supplying food and drink to customers on the premises subject to this licence.
+The Licence holder is to use the highway solely for the purpose of the licence in line with the provisions of this licence and for no other purpose whatsoever. - 30.
+The licence holder must remove any tables, chairs and other furniture immediately at the end of the licence period or on revocation of the licence. - 31.
+Harlow District Council reserves the right to revoke this licence at any time if any of the above conditions are not fulfilled and maintained. - 32.
+This licence shall not be assigned to any other person, firm or organisation. - 33.
+The licence holder shall make available these general conditions to every person engaged in supplying food and drink to customers on the premises subject to this licence. - 34.
+Failure to comply with these conditions may lead to revocation of the licence and or prosecution of the licence holder.